komatsuna4747/myergm/README.md

 The estimates by `myergm` seem very close to that by `ergm`, although the computation time of `myergm`is far behind that of `ergm`.

-# If you have a trouble in installing `myergm`...
+## When you can't install `myergm`...
 It would be recommended to use Docker to replicate the example above.
 Provided that Docker is installed, you can create a Docker container for the replication as follows.

 1. Change `.env.example` to `.env` and modify the environment variables as appropriate.
 You can check USERID (uid) and GROUPID (gid) by typing `id` on Linux.
-2. Build a Docker image by `docker-compose build`.
+1. Build a Docker image by `docker-compose build`.
 This will take a few minutes.
+Note that `.env`, `Dockerfile`, and `docker-compose.yml` must be all in the current directory.
-3. Start a Docker container by `docker-compose up -d`.
+1. Start a Docker container by `docker-compose up -d`.
-4. Enter `http://localhost:8787` on your browser.
+1. Enter `http://localhost:8787` on your browser.
 Then RStudio will be launched.